Navigation auf uzh.ch

 The first phase -- XENON10 -- was successfully operated at the Gran Sasso Underground Laboratory (LNGS) until 2007, contributing the best limits on WIMP dark matter of its time.
 The second phase -- XENON100 -- achieved its projected sensitivity, surpassing XENON10, before it ceased operation in early 2016.

-The third phase of the XENON dark matter search project -- XENON1T -- run from 2016 up to 2018 as the first tonne-scale LXe TPC for DM detection and yielded new best limits on several physics searches and a puzzling excess of events at low energy.
+The third phase of the XENON dark matter search project -- XENON1T -- run from 2016 up to 2018 as the first tonne-scale LXe TPC for DM detection and yielded new best limits on several physics searches.
 The more recent detector of the XENON family -- XENONnT -- started operation in 2021 after a fast upgrade from XENON1T.
-With a larger target mass and expected 10x reduction in backgrounds, it will keep pushing the edge of DM search forward in the years to come.
+With a larger target mass and a 5x reduction in backgrounds, it keeps pushing the edge of DM search forward in the years to come.

 XENONnT

-The upgrade to XENON1T, known as XENONnT, is completed, fully commissioned and the first science run yielding its first set of results!
+XENONnT is the successor to XENON1T and has been operational since 2021.
 The TPC field cage, PMT arrays, electrodes, and field shaping rings were assembled in an ultra-clean environment.
 Nearly 500 3-inch Hamamatsu R11410 photomultiplier tubes sit at the top and bottom of the chamber.
 At this scale, XENONnT holds 5.9 tonnes of liquid xenon in its active volume, three times as much XENON1T.
-This in turn will allow us to use a larger fiducial volume and achieve a significantly lower radioactive background level.
-The TPC will also be guarded by the water Cherenkov muon and neutrino vetoes to tag events that would mimic dark matter.
+This in turn allows us to use a larger fiducial volume and achieve a significantly lower radioactive background level.
+The TPC is also be guarded by the water Cherenkov muon and neutrino vetoes to tag events that would mimic dark matter signatures.
 Together, these features enhance our sensitivity to rare dark matter events alongside other physics searches.

-XENON1T was one of the most ambitious ongoing dark matter projects.
+XENON1T was one of the most ambitious dark matter projects.
 It was a dual-phase LXe TPC with a total mass of ~3 t and a fiducial mass of ~1 t.
 Two arrays of 3-inch Hamamatsu R11410 photomultiplier tubes were installed on the top and bottom of the TPC to detect the scintillation light from particle interactions within the xenon target.
-In order to reduce the ambient backgrounds to negligible levels, the XENON1T detector was housed inside a large water shield -- 10 meters in height and 9.6 meters in diameter -- and instrumented with 84 8-inch Hamamatsu R5912 PMTs, which provide an active Cerenkov veto and a shield against environmental radiation.
-The XENON1T detector is shown above with the Cherenkov muon veto.
+In order to reduce the ambient backgrounds to negligible levels, the XENON1T detector was housed inside a large water shield -- 10 meters in height and 9.6 meters in diameter -- and instrumented with 84 8-inch Hamamatsu R5912 PMTs, which provided an active Cerenkov veto and a shield against environmental radiation.

-XENON1T commenced operations in late 2016 and provided its first, world-leading result with a short 30-day run.
+XENON1T commenced operations in late 2016 and provided its first, world-leading result. with a short 30-day run.
 Operations continued throughout 2018.
-We reached the lowest background ever achieved in a dual-phase TPC: 82 events/tonne/year/keV.
+We reached the lowest background ever achieved in a dual-phase TPC at the time: 82 events/tonne/year/keV.
 This ultra-low background granted us the highest degree of sensitivity to spin-independent WIMP-nucleon interactions.
-With an exposure of 1 tonne-year, we set the current leading exclusion limiton the WIMP-nucleon scattering cross sections, with a minimum of 4.1×10-47 cm2 at a WIMP mass of 30 GeV/c2.
-This limit lies two orders of magnitude below that of XENON100 and a factor of 20 below the current best limits from the LUX and PandaX experiments.
+With an exposure of 1 tonne-year, we set the leading exclusion limits on the WIMP-nucleon scattering cross sections, with a minimum of 4.1×10-47 cm2 at a WIMP mass of 30 GeV/c2.
+This limit lied two orders of magnitude below that of XENON100 and a factor of 20 below the current best limits from the LUX and PandaX experiments.

-XENON1T was decommissioned in the first quarter of 2019 to begin the construction phase of its successor, XENONnT.
+XENON1T was decommissioned in the first quarter of 2019 to begin the construction phase of its successor, XENONnT, which further decreased the background to a record in a detector of its kind, enhancing the sensitivity to a plethora of rare-event searches.